j2399/Team-Manager/README.md

 CuPI is a Next.js workspace platform for project planning, Kanban execution, workload analytics, notifications, and team collaboration.

-> This is a fork for testing pr requests
+> This is a fork for testing ai review

 ## What It Includes